irv0735/Ouroboros/README.md

 ## Future Development

-- Allow user to interact with other users with an "Add Friend" option
+- Allow user to interact with other users with an "Add Friend" option.
-- Add profile pictures to accounts
 - Allow users to comment or give props to other users when they complete an acitvity.
+- Have therapy activities or suggestions avialable to users.

 <p align="right">(<a href="#top">back to top</a>)</p>